Pennsylvania's Abortion Control Act

 Prior to surgery you will meet the doctor and have an opportunity to ask him any last minute questions.

-If you have chosen to be awake for the procedure, you have the option of receiving an additional medication to help reduce anxiety.
-If you choose to take this medication, a nurse will give you an injection in the upper arm approximately 10-15 minutes prior to the start of the abortion.
-You will then be asked to undress, from the waist down if you are to be awake for your procedure, or into a paper gown if you are to be asleep.
+If you have chosen to be awake for the procedure, you have the option of receiving an additional medication to help reduce anxiety that will be administred approximately 10-15 minutes prior to the start of the abortion.
+You will then be asked to undress, from the waist down if you are to be awake for your procedure, or into a gown if you are to be asleep.

 A female surgical assistant will accompany you into the procedure room.
 If you have chosen IV sedation, a nurse anesthetist will place a needle in your arm, which will deliver a pain-blocker and sedatives intravenously.
 You will not feel anything or remember anything.